jalexstark/heptodes/zebraix/doc/gfm/background/RatQuad.md

 class="math inline"><em>p</em><sub><em>a</em></sub> + <em>p</em><sub><em>s</em></sub></span>.</figcaption>
 </figure>

-The overall flow of the conversion from RQS to ellipse arc is as follows.
+The overall flow of the conversion from RQC to ellipse arc is as follows.

-1. First, balance the denominator of the RQS.
+1. First, balance the denominator of the RQC.
 2. Normalize by the sign of $w_A$.
-3. Shift the range of $t$ so that the RQS is over the range
+3. Shift the range of $t$ so that the RQC is over the range
     $[-1/2, 1/2]$.

 For these first $3$ steps let